 Money doesn’t need to change hands for a financial conflict to exist.
 It could be you or someone you know getting something from a source related to your organisation, such as:

-Mary is on the board of an arts centre trust.
-Mary’s husband holds a one tenth share in a performing arts company that is seeking a place on the performance schedule of the arts centre.
+Maria is on the board of an arts centre trust.
+Maria’s husband holds a one tenth share in a performing arts company that is seeking a place on the performance schedule of the arts centre.

-Mary has an actual conflict of interest which she needs to declare to the board.
+Maria has an actual conflict of interest which she needs to declare to the board.
 The board should consider whether the interest can be managed by placing restrictions around her involvement in decision-making.
-Mary should consider talking to her spouse about relinquishing the interest if it is going to present an ongoing issue of conflict for the board.
+Maria should consider talking to her spouse about him relinquishing his interest if it is going to present an ongoing and unmanageable issue of conflict for the board.

 John is on the board of a water catchment authority, responsible for maintaining the waterways in his local area.
 The board is considering a plan to purchase private land adjoining the waterways to improve water run-off.
 John owns some of the adjoining land which he is prepared to sell.

 John has an actual conflict of interest.
 As a board member, John has a duty to secure the most competitive price for the land, whereas as a landowner his vested interest is in maximising any potential sale price.
 John should declare his land-owning interest to the board.
-The board should consider whether excluding John from any involvement in discussion and decisions around the sale is sufficient or whether the circumstances.
+The board should consider whether excluding John from any involvement in discussion and decisions around the sale is sufficient or whether the circumstances give rise to an unmanageable conflict of interest.

 Your personal feelings about another person or group, whether you like or dislike someone, can create a conflict of interest.
 This is because the conflict comes from using your position to help or hinder someone.